 Welcome to OSINT Exercise #031!

-The newborn giraffe seen in the photo below belongs to an endangered species.
+The newborn giraffe seen in the photo on the right belongs to an endangered species.
 Individuals such as this one, born in captivity, often participate in conservation programs.
 This may include transfers to accredited facilities for carefully planned breeding efforts aimed at ensuring the survival of their species.

-Your task is to find the following information regarding the individual seen below:
+Your task is to find the following information regarding the individual seen on the right:

 a) Location and date of birth.